vendasta/api-gateway-docs/docs/Guides/Sell/Overview.md

 Products that you have added to your store can be sold to a business location by creating an order.

-You simply need the product SKU ([found here](FindSKU.md)), ID of a previously created business location, and the price you will be charging to your customer.
+You will need the product SKU ([found here](FindSKU.md)), ID of a previously created business location, and the price you will be charging to your customer.

 ## Examples

-### Sell a simple product (without an order form)
+### Sell a  product
 The following request will activate the Express edition of Customer Voice (MP-c4974d390a044c28aec31e421aa662b2:EDITION-TC8HJZNS) for business location AG-1234567.
 If automatic invoicing is turned on an invoice in the amount of $18.00 AUD will be created.
 ```json http
 {